kjwilder/lightsout/strategy.md

 0 0 1 0 0
 0 1 1 1 0
 ```

-Following the winning strategy produces the following sequence of button pushes:
+The winning strategy produces the following sequence of button pushes:
 * Step 1.
 6 7 8 9 11 12 13 16 18 20 22 23 25
 * Step 2.
 1 2 3
 * Step 3.
 7 9 13 14 15 23 24 25

-All together, the following 24 buttons get pushed.
+All together, the following 24 buttons are pushed:
 * 6 7 8 9 11 12 13 16 18 20 22 23 25 1 2 3 7 9 13 14 15 23 24 25

-Using commutativity, the sequence can be reordered, so the following sequence
+Using the commutativity property, the sequence can be reordered.
+The
-produces the same result.
+following sequence produces the same result:
 * 1 2 3 6 7 7 8 9 9 11 12 13 13 14 15 16 18 20 22 23 23 24 25 25

-Using parity, the following sequence also produces the same result.
+Using the parity property, the following sequence also produces the
+same result:
 * 1 2 3 6 8 11 12 14 15 16 18 20 22 24

-### Find three additional winning strategies.
+### Find additional winning strategies.
 Any collection of button pushes in which no button is pushed more than once can
-be represented by a "template".
+be represented by a **template**.
 For example, the following template
-corresponds to pushing buttons 1, 8, 10 and 19.
+corresponds to pushing buttons 1, 8, 10 and 19 (in any order).
 ```
 P . . . .
 . .
 P .
 P